 Pupil Transfers (Open Enrollment)

-Parent(s) or guardian(s) of children attending Pleasanton schools may request a transfer of the pupil from the assigned school to another.
-Such requests must be in writing on the open enrollment form and forwarded to the Coordinator of Pupil Services for appropriate administrative action.
+Parent(s) or guardian(s) of children attending Pleasanton schools may request a transfer of the student from the assigned school to another.
+Such requests must be in writing on the open enrollment form and forwarded to the Coordinator of Student Services for appropriate administrative action.

 An administrative change of schools may occur under the following circumstances if space is available:

-- Involuntary transfer if a pupil fails to meet the conditions of a SARB contract (poor attendance).
+- Involuntary transfer if a student fails to meet the conditions of a SARB contract (poor attendance).

 - Involuntary transfer for disciplinary reasons.

 - Inter-district transfer to another district under extenuating personal, social or family problems or employment.